 The EN:Able Community Investment Fund (formerly known as the Frameworks 4 Good Fund) is one of the consortium’s delivery vehicles for social and economic regeneration in the communities of its social housing landlord members.
-It opens for applications from community groups working across Yorkshire and Humber once a year from August to October.
+It opens for applications from community groups working across Yorkshire and Humber once a year from late July / early August to October.

 Free Application Guidance Events

 Efficiency North and EN:Able Communities are hosting 4 free events across the region to offer as much support as possible to all community groups interested in applying to the fund.

 - showcase what community groups have already achieved with funding received;

 The events will also be a great opportunity for community groups to get together to share their experience and knowledge.
 Speakers will include community group leaders and the EN:Able Team.

 Monday 31st July 2017

 1.30pm – 3.30pm